gbv/jskos-data/ddc/README.md

 The Dewey Decimal Classificatiion (DDC) is managed by OCLC with software by Pansoft.
 The DDC data is only made available internally in [MARC 21 Classification format](http://www.loc.gov/marc/classification/) as MARC/XML.
 The command line tool [mc2skos](https://pypi.org/project/mc2skos/) was created to convert this format to SKOS.
 Limited export to JSKOS is also supported.

+This directory further contains Catmandu script `ddc2jskos.fix` to directly convert DDC in MARC/XML to JSKOS.

 ## Installation

 Install mc2skos